A brief summary of our purpose and training

 Workshop Costs and Considerations:

-In house training is designed for, an ideal, 9 participants and can focus on key requirements of the business.
+In house training is designed for, ideally, 9 participants and can focus on key requirements of your business.
 In this way there will be an instant use of the process after the event.

 - Pre-training information and preparation

 - Training by skilled Pinpointer who uses Pinpoint in their own practice

 - All training equipment and tools used during the workshop

 - A full workbook including a photo record of the whole event

 - Venue (Space is essential – please liaise with us before finalizing)

 Open Workshops are held now and again at various venues across the country – restricted to 9 delegates.
 Your investment is £550 + VAT for the workshop – without accommodation.
 Where possible we will arrange for accommodation at the venue should you wish.

 2023 dates and venues are: